 Progression from Level 1 to Level 2 is automatic upon completion of a SPP (full-time, or if employed part-time on the completion one year's full-time 1976 hours) at AHCL or another practice and required SPP competencies.

-NMT Level 2 (Years 1 to 5) means a MRS (NMT) who has completed Level 1 or who has full registration with AHPRA and is not required to complete the SPP.
+NMT Level 2 means a MRS (NMT) who has completed Level 1 or who has full registration with AHPRA and is not required to complete the SPP.

 The NMT at this level: